San Francisco Dog Bites Lawyer

 Make Sure You're Safe

-After an animal bite in San Francisco, your first priority is to move to a safe location away from the animal to prevent further harm.
-Once you're out of danger, take a moment to carefully check yourself and anyone else who was with you for injuries.
+Your first priority after a dog bite in San Francisco is to get to a safe place away from the animal.
+Once you are out of immediate danger, carefully check yourself and anyone else involved for any injuries.

 2